oils-for-unix/oils/doc/ysh-tour.md

 - One variable gives you the key: `for k in (mydict)`
 - Two variables gives you the key and value: `for k, v in (mydict)`

-(One way to think of it: `for` loops in Oil have the functionality Python's `enumerate()`, `items()`, `keys()`, and `values()`.)
+(One way to think of it: `for` loops in YSH have the functionality Python's `enumerate()`, `items()`, `keys()`, and `values()`.)

 ### `while` Loop